mxriverlynn/backbone.picky/readme.md

 ```
 #### Selectable#deselect

-Select a model, setting the model's `selected` attribute to true and
+Deselect a model, setting the model's `selected` attribute to false and
-triggering a "selected" event.
+triggering a "deselect" event.

 ```js
 var myModel = new SelectableModel();